Which country is cheaper, the USA or Belgium?

 Visitors can fill many days exploring the museums and attractions around The USA.
 Almost every major city, and many smaller towns, offer multiple museums to explore.
 Washington DC is perhaps one of the best places to browse museums, as it has dozens, and many are free.
 This includes the famous Smithsonian museums on the national mall.
 Also, New York City offers some very famous museums such as the Guggenheim and the Met, as well as many others.
 Chicago, L.A., San Francisco, Philadelphia, Boston, and many other cities offer a wide range of art museums, historic museums, and cultural galleries where the public can learn and explore about any topic.
 Many cities also have family-friendly children's museums and science museums that are fun to explore, too.

 NYC: The sights and museums around the city are too numerous to list, but some of the most famous include the Statue of Liberty, the Metropolitan Museum of Art, the Museum of Modern Art, Central Park, and the Empire State Building.
+This is a city that is filled with iconic landmarks and you could spend weeks here and still not see it all.

 Los Angeles: The city has an eclectic list of monuments and museums.
 Notable landmarks include the famous Hollywood sign, Griffith Observatory, the Getty Center, and the Petersen Automotive Museum.